rtens/ucdi/readme.md

 ## Doing

 So far, there hasn't been any actual doing so it should be not too hard for most procrastinators.
-The doing is usually the hard part for it is when the Instant Gratification Monkey takes over the wheel.
+The doing is usually the hard part for it is when the [Instant Gratification Monkey][wbw] takes over the wheel.
 The first thing you can do is to be aware of the Monkey and to expect having to fight him.

 If you manage to actually get started on the Brick: congratulations, but the fight is not over yet.
 Stay aware of the